 How do I apply?

-Note: Application will be available January 2019.
-The Deadline will be mid-June 2019.
+Note: The Application is now open!
+Click (here) to access the online application portal.
 All eligible applicants will also be considered for the Transfer Initiative Program (see below).

 Transfer Initiative Program